swiftlang/swift-evolution/proposals/0439-trailing-comma-lists.md

 ## Introduction

-This proposal aims to allow the use of trailing commas, currently restricted to array and dictionary literals, in symmetric delimited comma-separated lists.
+This proposal aims to allow the use of trailing commas, currently restricted to array and dictionary literals, in symmetrically delimited comma-separated lists.

 ## Motivation